AnotherSadGit/PesterAssertExceptionThrown/README.md

 #### Test that a function taking no arguments throws an exception of a specific type
 ```
 { MyFunction } |
-	Assert-ExceptionThrown -ExpectedExceptionTypeName ArgumentException
+    Assert-ExceptionThrown -WithTypeName System.ArgumentException
 ```
-The test will only pass if MyFunction throws an ArgumentException.
-By default _Assert-ExceptionThrown_ expects exception type names to be specified as short names, without namespaces.
+The test will only pass if MyFunction throws an System.ArgumentException.

-#### Test that a function throws an exception with the type name specified in full, including the namespace
+#### Specify a short type name, without namespace, for the expected exception
 ```
 { MyFunction } |
-	Assert-ExceptionThrown -ExpectedExceptionTypeName System.ArgumentException `
-				-UseFullTypeName
+    Assert-ExceptionThrown -WithTypeName ArgumentException
 ```
-The test will only pass if MyFunction throws a System.ArgumentException.
-If the -UseFullTypeName switch is set _Assert-ExceptionThrown_ expects exception type names to be specified as full names, including namespaces.
+The test will pass if MyFunction throws a System.ArgumentException.

 #### Test that a function does not throw an exception
 ```